 Mirror, Mirror on the Wall…

 If you’re an owner and aren’t confident in your brand image, chances are it’s lacking.
 Getting an outside, objective perspective is the best way to evaluate the state of your brand (as the saying goes, “It’s hard to read the label from inside the bottle”).
 But, if you don’t have a talking mirror nearby, here’s a simple methodology you can use:

 - Build a Brand Landscape: Look at your competitors and similar offerings that your customers can choose from.
 Put their websites, logos and other visual assets on a board to understand what things look like from 30,000 feet.

 - Ask someone from outside your industry to look at the landscape.
 Request a frank evaluation.
-Even better – ask someone with a background in visual design or a history of building great brands (hint – don’t ask your spouse; they’re probably too biased).
+Even better – ask someone with a background in visual design or a history of building great brands (hint – don’t ask your spouse; they’re way too biased).

 - Play leapfrog.
 While it’s tempting to match the “best” brand in your marketplace, the truth is, by the time you catch them, the rest of the market will have reset the branding bar.
 So, instead of playing catchup, look to be a brand leader – plot your place in the market and work to shoot past the current top players.